account931/yii2_REST_2019/Readme_YII2_mine_This_Project_itself.txt

 ---------------------
 #Cart ["/shop-liqpay/cart"] =>
-On load Session ['cart'] is passed to Js var cartJS[ ], after this all changes in cart are made in this Js var and on this page closure(when user closes browser or redirected to other page), this Js var cartJS[ ] is set via ajax to update Session ['cart'].
+On load, Session ['cart'] is passed to Js var cartJS[ ], after this all changes in cart are made in this Js var cartJS[ ], FALSE => and on this page closure(when user closes browser or redirected to other page), <= FALSE TRUE => on clicking "Check-out", this Js var cartJS[ ]is sent via ajax to update Session ['cart'].
+Then page redirects to Check-out page.